Prothom Protishruti: Reception

 Prothom Protishruti is the most acclaimed work of Ashapurna Devi, and is considered to be one of the foremost novels in Bengali literature.
-It was selected for Rabindra Puraskar for 1965 and Jnanpith Award for 1976.

 Critic Mukul Guha praised the novel for its 'realistic dialogue' and 'charming narration'.
 Critic Madhuri Chatterjee called it 'a feminist text', as its protagonist Satyabati always has a growing awareness of women's position and she does not always accept society's valuation of them.

 Prothom Protishruti was translated into English from Bengali as The First Promise (2004) by Indira Chowdhury.
 It was adapted into Hindi television series by the same name in 1987.

+Awards

+It was selected for Rabindra Puraskar for 1965 and Jnanpith Award for 1976.